 Sharing of ESC incumbent detection information between SASs:

-Sharing of ESC incumbent detection information between SASs is prohibited if each of the SASs receive input from different ESCs that cover the same geographic area.
+Sharing of ESC incumbent detection information between SASs is as defined in [Ref-8].

 SASs shall exchange on a timely basis all CBSD data required for each SAS to correctly participate in aggregate federal incumbent radar protection relying on an ESC without reference to the behavior of any other SAS.

-In addition, SAS administrators shall perform any necessary pre-arrangement of protection behavior needed to ensure the protection of federal incumbent radar activity in any exclusion zone within which CBSD operation is enabled due to the operation of an ESC system.
+In addition, SAS administrators shall perform any necessary pre-arrangement of protection behavior needed to ensure the protection of federal incumbent radar activity.

 SAS Essential Data: The following Data records shall be classified as SAS-Essential Data: